Selecting the right sensors for automated HVAC

 • Consider sensor age: Over time, sensors may experience wear and tear, leading to drift.
 If the sensor is old and consistently drifting, it may be time to replace it.

-READ MORE Importance of programming in automated HVAC
+READ MORE Benefits of using automated HVAC technology

 4. Interference and noise